sal55/langs/MLang.md/Mfeatures.md

     when e<0 then
         ....

 Then it will evaluate expressions until one returns true, then it will execute that when-block.
+This can be used as a tidier alternative to `if-then-elsif-else`, which is easier to maintain.

 ### Looping Switch and Case